-Just click on a discounted ticket link below and simply register to view the discounted prices for each show and be able to purchase theatre tickets at great prices.
+Just click on a discounted ticket link below or download the Goldstar app and simply register to view the discounted prices for each show and be able to purchase theatre tickets a great prices.
 Why pay full price when you can save with Theatre In Chicago and Goldstar!

 Blue Man Group is best known for its award-winning theatrical productions which critics have described as "ground-breaking," "hilarious," "visually stunning" and "musically powerful."
 These performances feature three enigmatic bald and blue characters who take the audience through a multi-sensory experience that combines theatre, percussive music, art, science and vaudeville into a form of entertainment that is like nothing else.

 With the help of the magical pixie Tinker Bell, the Disney Princesses embark on the adventure of a lifetime in this collection of celebrated tales wonderfully told through artistic skating and acrobatics.
 Jasmine discovers a whole new world with Aladdin after meeting her unlikely hero in the marketplace.
 Prince Philip defeats the evil fire-breathing dragon Maleficent in a race to save his true love Aurora.
 Prince Eric breaks Ursula's spell so that Ariel can remain part of his world.
 Rapunzel, Tiana, Cinderella, Belle and Snow White also find happiness in this beautifully imagined ice show.